 Discharge of sewage

-Sewage discharge is controlled within the confines of IMO regulations.
+The discharge of sewage is controlled within the confines of IMO regulation.
 All vessels within the fleet have been subject to International Sewage Pollution Prevention (ISPP) surveys and have been issued certification in accordance with MARPOL Annex IV by the relevant Flag.